polklin/CERN_project/README.md

 See the article : https://arxiv.org/abs/1704.00028

-2) WGAN for electromagnetic showers in the ATLAS calorimeter A first script - PreProcessing.py - applies transformations to the former dataset (noise cuts, remove events>300 GeV)
+2) WGAN for electromagnetic showers in the ATLAS calorimeter A first script - PreProcessing.py - applies transformations to the former dataset (noise cuts, remove events>300 GeV), as describe in the file report.pdf.

 Three Python files that work together :
 - config.py (contains training parameters, path to files, ...)